AbenezerD1/Program-4/design.md

       * Key is customer ID
       * Value is Customer object ptr
   * Contains a capacity that keeps track of current hashtable
-  * Private hash function
+  * Private hash() function
-  * Insert method that takes a key and a Customer ptr
+  * insert() method that takes a key and a Customer ptr
-  * Get method that takes a key to return the Customer object if it is found in the hashtable
+  * get() method that takes a key and Customer ptr to return true if it is found in the hashtable
-  * Remove method that takes a key and remove the Customer that is associated with the key
+  * remove() method that takes a key and remove the Customer that is associated with the key
-  * Print method that prints out all Customer in the hashtable
+  * print() method that prints out all Customer in the hashtable
 * **CustomerFactory**
   * Has static method createCustomers that creates customers objects
 * Customer